GaryS007/Portfolio_Project5/README.md

 # Drumloot - Intro

 Drum Loot is a full-stack, responsive website build for my Code Institute Full-stack development program using Django framework.<br>
 Drumloot is an E-commerce store where users can search and purchase drums and drum related accessories.
 Users are able to sign up for an account by filling in their personal information on the website’s profile page, leave a review and fill in a contact form.
-In addition, users are able to subrsibe to the Drum Loot Newsletter using MailChimp.
+In addition, users are able to subsrsibe to the Drum Loot Newsletter using MailChimp.
 Social Media links are easily accessible from this website.

 [Live Project Here](https://project-5-drumloot-2349a17dd7f8.herokuapp.com/)